CommunityGiving

 Overview

-CommunityGiving was founded as an umbrella organization to strengthen local communities by empowering community foundations across multiple regions.
-With over $238 million in collective assets as of June 2024, CommunityGiving provides centralized services including fund accounting, planned giving expertise, investment management, and grant administration for its affiliate foundations.
-The organization partners with seven core foundations: Alexandria Area Community Foundation, Brainerd Lakes Area Community Foundation, Community Foundation for Carver County, Central Minnesota Community Foundation, Paynesville Area Community Foundation, Willmar Area Community Foundation (all in Minnesota), and Derby Community Foundation (Kansas).
+CommunityGiving was founded as an umbrella organisation to strengthen local communities by empowering community foundations across multiple regions.
+With approximately $238 million in collective assets, CommunityGiving provides centralised services including fund accounting, planned giving expertise, investment management, and grant administration for its affiliate foundations.
+The organisation partners with seven core foundations: Alexandria Area Community Foundation, Brainerd Lakes Area Community Foundation, Community Foundation for Carver County, Central Minnesota Community Foundation, Paynesville Area Community Foundation, Willmar Area Community Foundation (all in Minnesota), and Derby Community Foundation (Kansas).
 With over 1,300 charitable funds managed across these affiliates, CommunityGiving has distributed over $132 million in philanthropic support back into communities.
-The organization received a significant grant from the Blandin Foundation to help rural Minnesota communities create community-driven development strategies and tap into future wealth transfers.
+The organisation received a significant grant from the Blandin Foundation to help rural Minnesota communities create community-driven development strategies and tap into future wealth transfers.

 Funding Priorities